 Home > William & Mary Law Institute of Special Education Advocacy (ISEA)

 The program included 25 sessions on applicable laws, ethics, best practices in advocacy, strategies in working with parents and schools, and dispute resolution procedures, taught by national leaders in the field.
-This training was approved for 25.5 CLE (continuing legal education) credits and 2.8 CEUs (continuing education units).
+This training was approved for 27.5 CLE (continuing legal education, includes ethics) credits and 2.9 CEUs (continuing education units).

 Kayla A. Bower, Esquire, is the executive director and senior litigation attorney for the Oklahoma Disability Law Center, Inc. The center is the federally funded protection and advocacy system (P&A) in Oklahoma.
 The P&A has the authority to provide legal representation and other advocacy services, under all federal and state laws, to all people with disabilities.